What is a dry van?

 8) Both full truckload and LTL freight shippers can benefit from using dry van trailers.

-Full truckload allows to schedule customized pick-up and delivery so freight will be delivered safely and on time.
+Full truckload allows us to schedule customized pick-up and delivery so freight will be delivered safely and on time.
 LTL shipping with dry vans can bring significant cost savings through shipment consolidation.